klange/toaruos/README.md

 ToaruOS-NIH is a distribution of ToaruOS which contains no third-party components.
 Its bootloader, kernel, modules, C library, and userspace applications are all written by the ToaruOS development team and direct contributors.

 This distribution aims to eventually replace the core of the mainline ToaruOS, with the various third-party components building against our own C library.
-This is a long-term project.

-The bootloader is a simple El Torito "no-emulation" CD bootloader.
+This is a long-term project, and developing the C library to the point where it is useful for this purpose is not expected to be completed for quite some time.

+## Implementation Details

+All source code for the entire operating system is included in this repository.

+### Kernel

+The NIH kernel is essentially the same as the mainline kernel, though the PCI vendor and device ID list has been replaced with our own slimmed down version.
+This was the only third-party element of the ToaruOS kernel.
+Additionally, the headers for the kernel have been relocated from their original directories to facilitate a cleaner build.
+The NIH kernel should be considered the latest version of the ToaruOS kernel.

+### Bootloader

+Mailine ToaruOS shipped with GRUB, which provided a multiboot-compatible ELF loader.
+To that end, our native bootloader also implements multiboot.
+However, as writing a feature-complete bootloader is not a goal of this project, the native bootloader is very limited, supporting only ATAPI CDs on systems with El Torito "no-emulation" support.
 It is not guaranteed to work on real hardware, but has been tested in QEMU, Bochs, and VirtualBox.

+### Userspace

 The userspace includes a work-in-progress C standard library, the ToaruOS native libraries, the compositor (using only in-house graphics routines), and various other first-party utilities and applications.